ayu5/Baby-Data-Analysis/Baby-Data-Analysis.md

 ![](Baby-Data-Analysis_files/figure-markdown_github/scatter%20plot%20of%20each%20variable-1.png)

-Looking at the scatter plots there does not seem to be any definite positive or negative relationship any between the predictor variables and response variables but there seems to be an upward trend.
+Looking at the scatter plots there does not seem to be any definite positive or negative relationship any between the predictor variables and response variables but there seems to be an upward trend.AA

 Conclusion
 ----------